Instant Pot Orange Chicken—This is a great and easy Copycat Panda Express recipe you can make easily in the Instant Pot. And it is amazing.

-- 3 tablespoons of any type of flour (substitute gluten-free if you want)
+- 3 tablespoons flour, any type of flour (substitute gluten-free if you want)

 - In the Instant Pot, add the chicken, water, soy sauce, brown sugar, red wine vinegar, and chili powder.

-- Lock the lid into place and change the vent to sealed.
+- Lock the lid into place and change the vent to seal.

-- Mix in the marmalade, water (2-4 tablespoons only), flour, salt, pepper, and mix well.
+- Mix in the marmalade, water (2-4 tablespoons only), flour, salt, and black pepper, and mix well.

 - Press saute and saute until the sauce is thickening.